fbotello/Intro-to-Pd/README.md

-# intro-to-pd
+# Intro to Pure Data
-Intro to Pure Data Workshop
+Intro to Pure Data Workshop.
+Will be adding more soon.